.

 SLEEPING

 Same gender rooms are assigned with two to three volunteers per room.
 Single rooms* and couple rooms are subject to availability and will depend on numbers and the gender makeup of the team.
-Please request this at the time of booking and note it on your volunteer forms.
+Please request this when booking and note it on your volunteer forms.

 Towels and bed linens are provided.
 If you are particularly susceptible to feeling chilly during the night, bring warm pajamas and/or a light sleeping bag.

 *Single rooms can be guaranteed for the additional cost of €400 per week, payable to research staff upon arrival.
-If interested, you must inform Earthwatch of this request at least 45 days prior to the start of your team.
+If interested, you must inform Earthwatch of this request at least 45 days before the start of your team.

 BATHROOMS

-Participants will be assigned a private bathroom per room, with hot showers, flush toilets.
+Participants will be assigned a private bathroom per room, with hot showers and flush toilets.

 ELECTRICITY